contrib-tracker/backend/docs/how-to-guides/reset-social-login.md

 ## Steps for Resetting

 1. **Reconfigure OAuth Settings**:
-   - Update client ID and secret in `settings.php`.
+   - Update the client ID and secret using environment variables in Platform.sh.
+Ensure the correct values are set for your project’s environment configuration.

 2. **Re-test Integration**:
-   - Use the testing steps from the *Setting Up Social Login Integration* guide to confirm fixes.
+   - Follow the testing steps outlined in the [Setting Up Social Login Integration guide](setting-up-social-login.md) to confirm that the changes are working correctly.